viknat/reinforce/README.md

 ## The 15-second intro

-*Note:* The app is no longer being online.
+*Note:* The app is no longer hosted online.

 Got a Github open-source project and need more hands on deck?
 Visit http://gitforce.org/ and put in the link to your project's source.
 Reinforce will find people with the most relevant experience.